+Everse Pro bundle includes Header/ Footer builder system.
 In this article you will learn how template system works.
-To start, make sure that Arendelle Core plugin is installed and active.
+To start, make sure that Everse Core and Eversor plugins are installed and active.
 Let’s start with a Header.

-Navigate to Arendelle -> Templates.
+Navigate to Everse -> Templates.
 Create new template and call it Header 1.
 If you want to have multiple headers on your website, the name will play important role.
 Templates are ordered alphabetically, so Header 1 will be picked as default and Header 2 will be picked as alternative so you can assign it to individual pages.
-Select Template Location as Header.
-Click Template Activation switch to activate your new header template.
+Select Template Location as Header or Header Vertical if you want vertical header.
+Click Activate Template switch to activate your new header template.

 Click on Edit with Elementor button and start editing.
-Here you can edit your header the way you want it, however we recommend to import pre-defined headers instead of making it from scratch.
-You can find all the templates in Elementor Templates folder included in downloadable archive.
-If you select header Section you can find additional setting in the left menu: Enable sticky on scroll header and Enable transparent header.
+Here you can edit your header the way you want it, however we recommend to import pre-defined demos instead of making it from scratch.
+You can find all the demos using Everse Starter Sites plugin.
+While editing header template, select header Section so you can find additional setting in the left menu: Enable sticky on scroll header and Enable transparent header.
 You can duplicate your default header and click on Enable sticky on scroll header.
 This way you will have 2 headers, one that stays always on top and the other that sticks when you scroll a page.
 You can style your sticky header differently as you wish.

 Step 3. (optional)

 If you need only one header on your website you can skip this step.
 Let’s say you want transparent header on your home page and regular white header on inner pages.
-After you created and activated both of your headers, navigate to any page or post and locate Header Settings in sidebar.
+After you created and activated both of your headers, navigate to any page or post and scroll down to Header Settings.
 From here you can select your second header, after this save the page to apply changes.
 Your second header will appear only on this page.

-Footer templates work in a similar way.
-For a footer select Template Location as Footer.
+These templates work in a similar way.
+For a Footer select location Footer.